Santhoshkumar-p/Hashtag_Analytics/readme.md

 <h1>Social Media Keyword Analytics Plaform</h1>

 ## How to setup the project?
-Please install all required libraries first to run the project as specified in the requirements.txt file and choose the option of launching app with or without GUI
+Please install all the required libraries as specified in the requirements.txt file first and choose the option of launching the app with or without GUI

 For pip users
 ```